 Defense Against Charges of Trademark Counterfeiting (O.R.C.
 2913.34)

 Trademark counterfeiting is a serious crime that can damage you for the rest of your life.
 It covers a number of activities with penalties that are based on a number of different factors.
 Essentially, this crime exists to restrict activities such as mislabeling goods, usually (but not always) in order to sell them for more than they are worth; however, the specifics of your case will determine how you are charged.
 Ohio’s trademark counterfeiting statute applies broadly to acts that fraudulently represent a good or service under a counterfeit mark, logo, name, or other identifying information that the defendant is not legally authorized to use.
+If you’ve been charged with counterfeiting, contact a Cleveland counterfeiting lawyer today.

 Specifically, the following conduct is prohibited when it is performed knowingly: